 - Knowledge transfer to business

-- Participation in OSA conferences/technical meetings and
+- Participation in OSA conferences and technical meetings

 - Participation in OSA technical groups

-- Active engagement in OSA Sections
+- Active engagement with OSA local sections and student chapters

 Applicants and nominators are encouraged to provide the following information through the online Member Designation & Program Application System by 28 February 2019 (12:00 EST/17:00 GMT):

 - A curriculum vitae or resume including (as available): academic history, professional experience, service accomplishments, awards and/or honors, publications and patents.

 - A one-page narrative/personal statement providing significant professional and/or service performance.

 - Two letters of recommendation from current OSA Members.
 Requestors will provide the names of their references through the application portal and reference will upload directly to the application.